vaidashi/career-development-curriculum/optional_sessions/organization.md

 10. I use a project/time management tool such as a planner, calendar, checklist, etc.

 ### Ice Breaker
 Share your concerns with organization from self-assessment with a partner.
+Consider these questions:
+* How did you feel about your answers?
+* What concerns do you have based on this assessment?
+* What are some areas that you feel like you could improve in based on this assessment?

 ### Using Calendars, Planners, and To-Do Lists Effectively: I Do, Students work independently to set up a system